hanabi/hanabi.github.io/README.md

 * For example:
   * Yellow 1 and 2 are currently played in the middle.
   * Player 1 clues a yellow 5 in player 4's hand with a yellow color play clue.
   * Player 2 thinks he has yellow 3 and yellow 4.
-They blind-play their finesse position card, but it is actually a blue 1.
+They blind-play their *Finesse Position* card, but it is actually a blue 1.
   * Player 3 sees that player 2 blind-played because of the yellow clue.
 However, since the yellow 5 is two away instead of 1 away, it must mean that it is a double bluff instead of a single bluff, so player 3 blind plays slot 1 and it is red 1.
   * Player 4 knows that this yellow card must be yellow 5 because it caused 2 blind plays.
 * Normally, you are only allowed to bluff while in bluff position.
 But *Double Bluffs* do not violate *Good Lie Principle*, and thus they are allowed.